alireza-sobouti/MATLAB_LiCSAR/README.md

 # MATLAB_LiCSAR

-# LiCSAR Data Processing for Intracontinental Deformation Monitoring
+# LiCSAR Data Processing for Deformation Monitoring

 ## Features
 - ****Patch Segmentation**:** Splits the data into smaller patches for manageable processing.